This is the multi-page printable view of this section. Click here to print.

 ...

 Code block.
-Example of adding annotation to service manifest
+Example of adding annotations to service manifest

-If no separate annotation is added to the service, the default and allowed values of the applied annotation are as follows.
-Also, check the precautions for each annotation.
+• If no separate annotation is added to the service, the annotation default value is applied.

 service.beta.kubernetes.io/scp-load-balancer-source-ranges-firewall-rulesAllfalsetrue, falsefalseAutomatically add firewall rules (LB source ranges → LB service IP)